tlp19/CircuitSimulator-returnSuccess/README.md

 This is the GitHub repository containing all our files for our Final Project of EEE/EIE Year 1 at Imperial College London (2019/2020).

+For this project, we built a Electrical Circuit Simulator in C++.
+Our simulator parses an input Netlist file and outputs in a CSV file the Voltage and Current of each component at every timestep of the simulation.
+It can currently handle Voltage sources, Current sources, Resistors, Capacitors and Inductors.

 Code written by :
   - Bertil de Germay de Cirfontaine - CID 01767839
   - Daniel Romano - CID 01728878